At Hope Pastures we aim to rescue, rehabilitate and rehome as well as working within the community.

 We are an equine rescue centre in north Leeds whose aim is to rescue, rehabilitate, re-home or offer residency to horses, ponies and donkeys who may otherwise end up neglected, or are already suffering from neglect.
 We offer help and support to equines in the community, and monitor the living conditions and situations of animals that give cause for concern.
 Often, animals who are taken in by us are heading on a downward spiral in their lives and desperately need intervention before things get worse for them.

 The centre is run by a small team of staff and supported by a valued number of volunteers.
 Our qualified and experienced welfare staff are trained to assess animals in the community who are ‘at risk’.
 This can be horses with untreated health issues, ones living in unsuitable environments, those whose owners lack the finances and experience to provide proper care for their animals, owners who have passed away or those who are likely to end up ultimately being passed around from dealer to dealer, from home to home, their lives becoming worse by the week.

 We have set up our site especially to benefit any equines who stay with us by enriching their environment with edible medicinal hedgerows, setting up a grazing system which allows the grass to grow naturally and stay in good condition, and setting up hard standing areas to prevent mud and the related health and welfare conditions it can bring.

 We keep all our horses, ponies and donkeys in as natural conditions as possible, always allowing them the important ‘3 F’s.
 Friends, Forage and Freedom.

-Animals with behavioral problems come to us to receive kind, ethical, science-based training and various therapies.
+Animals with behavioural problems come to us to receive kind, ethical, science-based training and various therapies.
 In order to meet the needs of the animals in our care and get them back to good health and happiness, we use the skills of physiotherapists, massage and bodyworkers, equine dentists, farriers and nutritionists.

 Ideally then they will be placed in forever ‘loan’ homes where they will receive the one-to-one attention and interaction which is so beneficial from a private home.